 There’s nothing quite as sweet as seeing an underdog win a sports contest.
 David vs. Goliath.
 The We Believe Warriors vs. the Dallas Mavericks.
-Wall Street Bets vs. Melvin Capital.
+The Mighty Ducks vs. the Hawks.

 Well, maybe one thing – winning money by betting on an underdog.
 All conventional wisdom working against you.
 The oddsmakers laughing in your face.
 And in the end – you coming out on top.